 Serving suggestions

-Baba ganoush is served as a spread or dip.
-Try it with warm pita bread, pita chips, crackers, in a wrap, or raw vegetable sticks like red peppers, carrot sticks, or cherry tomatoes and cucumber discs.
+Serve Baba Ganoush as a spread or dip.
+Try it with pita bread, chips, or crackers, in a wrap or sandwich, or with raw vegetable sticks such as red peppers, carrot sticks, or cherry tomatoes and cucumber discs.

-You can pick one or more of these dishes, arrange them on a large platter with olives, feta cheese, and lemon wedges, and make an excellent mezze (appetizer) platter.
+You can pick one or more of these dishes, arrange them on a large platter with olives, feta cheese, grilled halloumi, and lemon wedges, and make an excellent mezze (appetizer) platter.

 Upgrade your grain bowls